HiLab-git/PyMIC/examples/JSRT2/README.md

 ![image_example](../JSRT/picture/JPCLN001.png)
 ![label_example](../JSRT/picture/JPCLN001_seg.png)

-In this example, we show how to use a customized CNN to segment the heart from X-Ray images.
-The configurations are the same as those in the `JSRT` example except the network structure.
+In this example, we show how to use a customized CNN and a customized loss function to segment the heart from X-Ray images.
+The configurations are the same as those in the `JSRT` example except the network structure and loss function.

 The customized CNN is detailed in `my_net2d.py`, which is a modification of the 2D UNet.
 In this new network, we use a residual connection in each block.
+The customized loss is detailed in `my_loss.py`, where we combine Dice loss and MAE loss as our new loss function.

-To use the customized CNN, we also write a customized main function in `jsrt_train_infer.py`, where we import a TrainInferAgent from PyMIC and set the network as our customized CNN.
+We also write a customized main function in `jsrt_train_infer.py` so that we can combine TrainInferAgent from PyMIC with our customized CNN and loss function.

 ## Data and preprocessing
 1. Data preprocessing is the same as that in the the `JSRT` example.
 Please follow that example for details.